 For over four decades Kapwa Ko, Mahal Ko, Philippine television's most durable medical-social service program, has provided the means by which kind-hearted groups and individuals can come to the rescue of desperate and indigent patients.
 It has also been effective in raising awareness about preventable diseases while giving medical assistance.
 For more history, click here.

 When the program first went on the air in 1975, TV was so unlike the digital high definition medium it is now.
-While the program is still on the air on free TV, it is now also on new media by way of Facebook and YouTube.
+While the program is still on the air on free TV on GMA channel 7 in the Philippines, it can also be watched online on our Youtube channel.

 Patients Who Need Your Help

 Experience the story of our indigent patients with medical needs, who were recently aired on national television during our TV program broadcast every Saturday at 5:00 am.